CSAT, NPS, CES And Beyond: Turning Customer Experience into Customer Success

 Where CES might have an edge over NPS is in its ability to suss out friction points that might not be significant enough to prevent a customer from suggesting your company to others.

-Furthermore, in complex cases of issue resolution, you could use CES multiple times to figure out exactly which steps of the issue resolution process your customers are struggling with the most.
-This would give your company ample opportunity to proactively fix those areas of friction whereas a metric like NPS wouldn’t leave you with enough clues.
+Furthermore, in complex cases of issue resolution, you could use CES multiple times to collect customer feedback to help you figure out exactly which steps of the issue resolution process your customers are struggling with the most.
+This would give your company ample opportunity to proactively fix those areas of friction, whereas a metric like NPS wouldn’t leave you with enough clues.

 - Better predictor of loyalty of existing customers than NPS; better for B2B than B2C